Heavy Clashes, More Deadly Aid Chaos In War-Ravaged Gaza

-Gaza Strip, Palestinian Territories: Heavy clashes and explosions shook Gaza, witnesses said on Saturday, as the Red Crescent reported several people killed during the latest chaotic aid distribution in the territory's north, where famine looms.
+(MENAFN- Jordan Times) GAZA STRIP, Palestinian Territories - Heavy clashes and explosions shook Gaza, witnesses said on Saturday, as the Red Crescent reported several people killed during the latest chaotic aid distribution in the territory's north, where famine looms.

+Israel's prime minister Benjamin Netanyahu approved a new round of talks on a Gaza truce between Israel and Hamas fighters, after a binding UN Security Council resolution last Monday demanded an "immediate ceasefire".

+A subsequent ruling by the world's top court ordered Israel to ensure aid reaches civilians, whose desperation was again laid bare Saturday.

 The Palestine Red Crescent said five people were killed and dozens injured by gunfire and a stampede during an aid delivery in Gaza's north.